HelloZeroNet/Documentation/docs/using_zeronet/sample_sites.md

  - Selecting ZeroID certificate
  - Storing messages in a SQL database
- - Creating own messages and distribute directly to other users in realtime
+ - Creating own messages and distribute directly to other users in real-time
  - Real-time update the messages as they arrives

 ![ZeroChat](/img/zerochat.png)